-US storms: Huge blocks of ice surround Niagara Falls in winter spectacle
+US storms: Ice surrounds Niagara Falls in winter spectacle

 - Published

-Massive chunks of ice could be seen at the base of the Niagara Falls after a huge winter storm swept over the US.
+Chunks of ice and snow-capped rocks could be seen at the base of the Niagara Falls after a huge winter storm swept over the US.

 Plunging temperatures over the Christmas period transformed the waterfalls into a wintry sight to behold.